xtanaa001/academic-kickstart/content/home/research.md

   icon = "project-diagram"
   icon_pack = "fas"
   name = "Networks"
+  description = "I study how communication and energy networks cope with challenges emerging from dynamic and on-demand service requests."

-  description = "I study how [networking](/tags/networking/), [cloud/edge computing](/tags/cloud/edge-computing/) and [smart grid](/tags/smart-grid/) cope with challenges emerging from dynamic and self-interested user behaviors."
+ # I study how [networking](/tags/networking/), [cloud/edge computing](/tags/cloud/edge-computing/) and [smart grid](/tags/smart-grid/) cope with challenges emerging from dynamic and self-interested user behaviors.

  # Networks in the face of changing and possibly unpredictable and strategic environments
  # My research is application driven and centers on communication and energy networks